 SIT254 - Game Design

-Campus: 1 x 2 hour class per week, 1 x 2 hour practical per week.
+Campus: 1 x 1 hour online seminar per week, 1 x 2 hour workshop per week.

 This unit aims to provide students an appreciation of what it means to be a games designer.
 Students will explore the process of games design and apply key concepts including gameplay mechanics, rule design, play mechanics, game balancing and play testing in implementing a game.
 Students will also learn how to document a game design, apply professional standards and deliver an industry quality pitch for their game.
-This is a very hands-on unit, where students will create and implement a games design and critique their peer’s creations to determine how best to create a game experience for specific audiences.
-In the process of creating games students will be required to use a variety of software technologies and existing games engines.
-While, prior programming experience will be handy, it is not a prerequisite to study this unit.
+This is a very hands-on unit, where students will create and implement a games design and critique their peers’ creations to determine how best to create a game experience for specific audiences.
+In the process of creating games students will be required to use a variety of software technologies including industry-standard games engines.
+While prior programming experience would be beneficial, it is not a prerequisite to study this unit.

 Game pitch 20%, group computer game prototype and design documentation 40%, examination 40%